 ShareFacebook Twitter AddThis

-When the first ever Singapore Michelin guide was launched this month, the most surprising announcement was the inclusion of two hawker stalls in the guide’s one start category: Hong Kong Soya Sauce Chicken Rice and Noodle and Hill Street Tai Hwa Pork Noodle.
+When the first ever Singapore Michelin guide was launched this month, the most surprising announcement was the inclusion of two hawker stalls in the guide’s one star category: Hong Kong Soya Sauce Chicken Rice and Noodle and Hill Street Tai Hwa Pork Noodle.

-Michelin is synonymous with ‘high-end’ and often luxurious settings and the inclusion of what are essentially street stalls was a welcome shock.
+Michelin is synonymous with ‘high-end’ and often luxurious settings and the inclusion of what are essentially street food stalls was a welcome shock.